-I tested tying with grosgrain, satin, and wired nylon to find the best bows for each.
-To create an even playing field, I started out by tying all three ribbons (each about 1.5" wide) in my trusty method that worked so well for standard silk ribbon:
+Different ribbons perform differently, though, which is why I tested three popular ribbon types—grosgrain, satin, and wired nylon—to find the best bows for each.
+To create an even playing field, I started out by tying all three ribbons (each about 1.5 inches wide) in my trusty method that worked so well for standard silk ribbon:

-- Tie a piece of ribbon about your box and knot it where you want the bow.
+Tie a piece of ribbon about your box and knotting where you want the bow.

-I created 6 loops in each bow, and they turned out like this (cute-ish, but not their best selves):
+I created six loops in each bow, and they turned out like this (cute-ish, but not their best selves):

-Wired ribbon is forgiving; it has invisible, bendy wire woven into the edges, so it's easy to shape (i.e., make prettier) once your bow is complete.
+Wired ribbon is forgiving; it has invisible, bendy wire woven into the edges, so it's easy to shape (i.e. make prettier) once your bow is complete.
 And this wired nylon has an airiness to it, begging to be fluffed and puffed and pinched.
-Knotting it actually added volume to the final bow, and the tied part can be covered up by shaping the loops.
+Knotting it actually added volume to the final bow, and the tied part was covered up by shaping the loops.

 Left (before): a 4-loop wired nylon ribbon; right (after): a much flufflier 6-looper.